 The Platen Press Museum

-"I have been involved in letterpress since I took my first course as a freshman in high school in 1956.
-After high school I worked in a composing room at a local print shop in Milwaukee for a couple of years.
-I then attended Stout in Wisconsin where I earned a bachelor's and master's degrees in Industrial and Vocational Education with an emphasis in printing.
-I worked in the school print shop at Stout and also at a weekly newspaper.
-I taught Printing at the high school level in Northern Illinois for 28 years, starting with letterpress and hot metal and ending in computers and offset.
-My dream was always to open a Letterpress museum and I have achieved that dream.
-I used to tell people that I was a printer who collected letterpress type and equipment.
-Now I tell them I am a collector who prints.
+Paul has been involved in letterpress since he took his first course as a freshman in high school in 1956.
+After high school he worked in a composing room at a local print shop in Milwaukee for a couple of years.
+He then attended Stout in Wisconsin where he earned a bachelor's and master's degrees in Industrial and Vocational Education with an emphasis in printing.
+Paul worked in the school print shop at Stout and also at a weekly newspaper.
+He taught Printing at the high school level in Northern Illinois for 28 years, starting with letterpress and hot metal and ending in computers and offset.
+His dream was always to open a Letterpress museum and he has achieved that dream.
+He used to tell people that he was a printer who collected letterpress type and equipment.
+Now Paul tells them he is a collector who prints.
 The museum is 4,000 square feet jammed with letterpress stuff.
-I now specialize in tabletop presses."
+He now specializes in tabletop presses.

 Since 1999, Jennifer Farrell has operated Starshaped Press in Chicago, focusing on printing everything from business cards and social stationery to music packaging and posters, as well as custom commissions and wholesale cards and prints.
 All work in the studio is done with metal and wood type, making Starshaped one of the few presses in the country producing commercial work while preserving antique type and related print materials.
 Jennifer’s work has been repeatedly recognized both in print and design blogs, and has appeared in poster shows throughout the USA and Europe.
 Work can be viewed at www.starshaped.com.